Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 3. WRAP — Worldwide Responsible Accredited Production

-What it requires: a self-assessment, independent monitoring organization audit, and WRAP board review.
+Requirements: A self-assessment, independent monitoring organization audit, and WRAP board review.
 Certification is valid for one year and requires annual renewal.
 WRAP is particularly recognized by North American retail buyers as a baseline social compliance standard.

 4. Better Work — ILO/IFC Program